-In Combination with Bortezomib, Melphalan and Prednisone
+In Combination with Bortezomib, Melphalan and Prednisone in Patients Ineligible for Autologous Stem Cell Transplant

 The efficacy of DARZALEX SC with bortezomib, melphalan and prednisone was evaluated in a single-arm cohort of PLEIADES (NCT03412565), a multi-cohort, open-label trial.
 Eligible patients were required to have newly diagnosed multiple myeloma who are ineligible for transplant.
-Patients received DARZALEX SC 1,800 mg/30,000 units administered subcutaneously once weekly from weeks 1 to 6, once every 3 weeks from weeks 7 to 54 and once every 4 weeks starting with week 55 until disease progression or unacceptable toxicity; bortezomib 1.3 mg/m2 subcutaneously twice weekly on Weeks 1, 2, 4 and 5 for the first 6-week cycle (Cycle 1; 8 doses), followed by once weekly on Weeks 1, 2, 4 and 5 for the first 6-week cycles (Cycles 2-9; 4 doses per cycle); and melphalan 9 mg/m2 and prednisone 60 mg/m2 orally on Days 1 to 4 of the nine 6-week cycles (Cycles 1-9).
+Patients received DARZALEX SC 1,800 mg/30,000 units administered subcutaneously once weekly from weeks 1 to 6, once every 3 weeks from weeks 7 to 54 and once every 4 weeks starting with week 55 until disease progression or unacceptable toxicity; bortezomib 1.3 mg/m2 subcutaneously twice weekly on Weeks 1, 2, 4 and 5 for the first 6-week cycle (Cycle 1; 8 doses), followed by once weekly on Weeks 1, 2, 4 and 5 for eight more 6-week cycles (Cycles 2-9; 4 doses per cycle); and melphalan 9 mg/m2 and prednisone 60 mg/m2 orally on Days 1 to 4 of the nine 6-week cycles (Cycles 1-9).
 The major efficacy outcome measure was overall response rate (ORR).